klintron/klintron-hugo/content/posts/2013-10-31-every-day-is-halloween.md

 {{< youtube VfwwVRnlpzQ >}}

 “Overkill” and “I’m Falling” are dark post-punk in the same vein as early Killing Joke.
-But “Cold Life” is a tough one to categorize, as it does have some odder sounds that fit more with the later Wax Trax recordings, but the funky bass lines may be out of place even on _With Sympathy_.
+Much later, Jourgensen [told _Louder_in 2024](https://www.loudersound.com/features/al-jourgensen-soundtrack-of-my-life) that the first Killing Joke album "really focused my direction on where I wanted to be," and also cited Wire's _Pink Flag_ as a key influence.
+“Cold Life” is a tough one to categorize, as it does have some odder sounds that fit more with the later Wax Trax recordings, but the funky bass lines may be out of place even on _With Sympathy_.
 But it’s definitely a pop song.
 “Cold Life” was a minor club hit, charting on the Billboard Dance/Disco chart, and this success may explain some of the shift in Jourgensen’s sound from post-punk to dance pop.

 Jourgensen [told _Melody Maker_ in 1982][6] that he was influenced by “American black music” at the time, and he told the _Illinois Entertainer_ that [Chic][7] was the only uptempo music that made him want to dance.
 The _Entertainer_ noted that early Ministry bass player Lamont Welton is black.
 He also mentioned the Cure to _Entertainer_, describing Ministry as a sort of blend of Chic and The Cure – of both Ministry of Funk and Ministry of Fear.